KohaAloha/are-we-flying/docs/index.md

 ### What's the plane doing, where?

-In order to make sure we know what our autopilot will be doing (remember, that was our original intention!) let's draw our plane on a map using the [Leaflet](https://leafletjs.com/) library and plot some of the flight data in a graph, to give us some insight into what's happening:
+In order to make sure we know what our autopilot will be doing (remember, that was our original intent!) let's draw our plane on a map using the [Leaflet](https://leafletjs.com/) library and plot some of the flight data in a graph, to give us some insight into what's happening:

 ```javascript
 // Leaflet creates a global "L" object to work with.